Abhishek7574/Store_Analysis_and_sales_forecasting/README.md

 ## Files Information
 `Data`

-- **SuperStore Processed Data:** This file holds the data that has undergone cleaning and processing.
+- **Store Processed Data:** This file holds the data that has undergone cleaning and processing.
 - **Sales TimeSeries:** This file includes an additional table created using DAX, which played a role in the forecasting process.

 - **Sales Dashboard:** Within this section, you will find two sheets - one dedicated to the interactive dashboard and the other to the forecasting report.